NYC helicopter crash victims identified as firefighter, journalist, tourists

 Tristan Hill

-Tristan Hill, 29, was one of the people killed on the helicopter.
-He worked for Sightsy, a sight-seeing tour company, the New York Post reported.
+Tristan Hill, 29, was one of the people killed on the helicopter – just a few months away from his wedding, the New York Post reported.

+A friend told the New York Post that Hill and his fiancé, Eda Ozmen, had enjoyed a romantic night together the evening before the tragic crash.
+In a text, Ozmen said, “Tell them how much I love him and how loved he is.”

 Hill was remembered by loved ones on social media as someone who would always lend a hand to those who needed it.